I’ve taken the Big Five Aspects Scale personality test.

 “Individuals who are very low in enthusiasm are quiet and un-excitable.
 They can be very hard to get to know, as they are not at all chatty or bubbly.
 When they do talk – and they do so comparatively rarely – it tends to be about things in which they find exceptional interest.
 They laugh very much less frequently than others.
 They typically prefer solitude and find it difficult to enjoy themselves around other people.
 At most, they can handle social contact in small doses.
 They are private people, on the loner side of the distribution, and tend not to be positive or optimistic.
 They very rarely seek out stimulation, excitement, activity or fun (and, if they do so, much prefer quieter activities).
 People very low in enthusiasm are solitary, finding it uncommonly difficult to generate a felt sense of excitement when offered the opportunity to engage in something that others might find engaging or entertaining.”

 My notes: My best guess is that I’m generally unimpressed by most things.
-And, I definitely love being alone (or even isolated for long periods of time).
+And, I love being alone (or even isolated for long periods).
 However, people around me are more likely to describe me as “overly serious” rather than “somewhat grumpy”.
 I really should make a point of being more excited about the more mundane aspects of life.

 3B.
 Assertiveness: High